human-centeredrec/human-centeredrec.github.io/index.md

 ---

 <div style="color: red; text-align: center; margin-bottom: 5ex;">
-<p>The 1st Workshop on Human-Centered Recommender Systems will take place at <a href="https://www2025.thewebconf.org/">WWW 2025</a> in Sydney, Australia, from April 28–May 2, 2025.</p>
+<p>The 1st Workshop on Human-Centered Recommender Systems will take place at <a href="https://www2025.thewebconf.org/"> WebConf 2025</a> in Sydney, Australia, from April 28–May 2, 2025.</p>
 <p>We invite you to join discussions on ethical, user-centered, and socially responsible recommender systems!</p>
 </div>